 Because spiritual growth is vital to an effective counseling ministry, each PSI student is encouraged to become involved in a local church.
 PSI's class structure also encourages regular times for students to meet for Bible study, prayer and community-building for the enhancement of their spiritual lives.
-In addition, a specific time is set aside each week for PSI faculty and students to meet.
 PSI also sponsors communion, as well as other social gatherings throughout the academic year.